Lawmakers React To Report of Widespread Non-Consensual Pelvic Exams

 Some of the pelvic exams The Times reported on were performed for what was ostensibly a medical reason — because the patient was overdue or because it was suspected that an STD was causing negative symptoms, for example.
 Other exams were performed to educate med students and trainees.

-The Times reported that there were no numbers to indicate how widespread the practice is in the U.S., but there's reason to believe it's common.
-One 2003 study of 401 students at five medical schools in Pennsylvania found that 90 percent had performed an unconscious vaginal exam on a patient.
+The Times reported that there were no numbers to indicate how widespread the practice is in the US, but there's reason to believe it's common.
+One 2003 study of 401 students at five medical schools in Pennsylvania found that 90% had performed an unconscious vaginal exam on a patient.
 The researchers didn't look into how many obtained explicit consent beforehand.
-But they did find that students who'd completed a gynecology clerkship thought consent was less important than those who hadn't.
+But they did find that students who'd completed a gynaecology clerkship thought consent was less important than those who hadn't.

-After The Times published their report, some medical organizations called for more answers and accountability.
+After The Times published their report, some medical organisations called for more answers and accountability.
 The Physicians for Human Rights tweeted: “Informed consent is the clinician’s responsibility and the patient’s right.”

 Advertisement